malmossa/malmossa/README.md

 # Hi There!
->Full Stack Web Developer.
->HTML5, CSS3, JavaScript, Reactjs, Nodejs, Nextjs, Bootstrap, Materia-UI
+>I'm s full stack web developer: HTML5, CSS3, JavaScript, Reactjs, Nodejs, Nextjs, Bootstrap, Materia-UI

 <!--
 **malmossa/malmossa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.